Mission

 ISACB 2024 Elena Aikawa Trailblazer Award

 The Elena Aikawa Trailblazer Award is an initiative of the ISACB Women’s leadership committee that recognizes a female member of ISACB who is at mid-career stage and has made substantial contributions to the applied cardiovascular research field and to the ISACB community.
 The Award is named after Dr. Elena Aikawa in recognition of her scientific accomplishments and dedication to mentoring female and underrepresented scientists.
-The inaugural winner will be selected based on their research contributions, mentoring activities and contributions to the ISACB community by an independent review committee consisting of ISACB members.
-The inaugural award winner will be honoured with a keynote lecture at the upcoming 2024 ISACB meeting in Vienna, Austria.

 About Dr. Elena Aikawa